-The key to making resolutions you can keep is to pick a few – don’t go overboard with how many you are aiming for! – and make them achievable.
+The key to making resolutions you can keep is to pick a few and make them achievable.
 Small, incremental goals are more likely to stick, and will still make a big difference.
-You can always add a few more throughout the year once you’ve got the hang of a few.
+You can always add more throughout the year once you’ve got the hang of a few.

-So without further ado, here are 10 eco-friendly New Years Resolutions to get started with!
+So without further ado, here are some eco-friendly New Years Resolutions to get started with!

 As part of Roots & Shoots, you’ re part of a global movement of young people who are dedicated to making the world a better place for the people in it, fighting inequality, reducing the impact we have on the environment, working to help conserve animals and ecosystems, and making those little changes that make big differences.